diffblue/cbmc/doc/cprover-manual/complexity-graph.md

 This will display the call graph for foobar.
 The first step is to take steps to clean the graph.

 Likely, you can ignore function pointers at this point.
+See [this page](http://cprover.diffblue.com/md__home_travis_build_diffblue_cbmc_doc_architectural_restrict-function-pointer.html) for how to restrict function pointers - the information provided in the graph displays CBMC's sound overapproximation of what functions can be targets of which function pointers.

-Additionally, there may be some high-indegree functions in the graph that don't appear to complicate the graph.
+Additionally, there may be some high-indegree functions in the graph that don't appear to be useful and just complicate the graph.
 Let's say one of those functions is `notuseful`.
 We can then run a new command
 ```